veritysetup(8) — Linux manual page

 specified device.

-created as file.
+created as a file.

 Block sizes for data and hash devices must match.
-Also, if
+Also, if the

 FEC calculation covers data, hash area, and optional foreign

-If the hash device is in a separate image, metadata covers
+If the hash device is in a separate image, metadata covers the

-the whole rest of the image after the hash area.
+entire image after the hash area.

-This is the offset, in bytes, from the start of the FEC
+This is the offset, in bytes, from the start of the FEC device

-device to the beginning of the encoding data.
+to the beginning of the encoding data.

-number of roots is M-N. M is 255 and M-N is between 2 and 24
+of roots is M-N. M is 255, and M-N is between 2 and 24

 (including).

 Hash algorithm for dm-verity.
-For default see --help option.
+For default, see --help option.

 Offset of hash area/superblock on hash_device.
 Value must be

-aligned to disk sector offset.
+aligned with the disk sector offset.

 --help, -?